 Special Needs Trusts in Salt Lake City

 Having a disabled child or other family member presents unique circumstances when planning your estate.
-Because of the additional lifetime care your loved one may require, and the complexity of government regulations pertaining to their receipt of benefits such as Medicaid or SSI, it’s important to have expert assistance when planning for their care.
+Because of the additional lifetime care your loved one may require, and the complexity of government regulations pertaining to their receipt of benefits such as Medicaid or SSI, it’s important to have expert assistance when establishing special needs trusts.

 The good news is that you can provide security and improve your loved one’s enjoyment of life through special needs trusts designed to allow them to maintain their essential benefits.
-An estate planning specialist from Alder Law Group can sit down with you, learn about your family’s special needs, and then craft a tailored plan to achieve your objectives.
+A long term planning specialist from Alder Law Group can sit down with you, learn about your family’s special needs, and then craft a tailored plan to achieve your objectives.

-You can give your loved ones the gift of peace of mind and security through a customized estate plan.
+You can give your loved ones the gift of peace of mind and security through drafting special needs trusts alongside your customized estate plan.
 Call our estate planning attorneys at (801) 463-2600 today for a free consultation.

 How will my child be cared for after I’m gone?